 Check that the capsule and the pram you buy are compatible if you intend to use as a travel system.
 Also check that it fits in your car.
 Most baby retailers will be happy to take the capsule out to your car to check that it fits.

 Capsules that are suitable to 6 months will be smaller and lighter than capsules that are suitable to 12 months.
 Capsules with additional safety features do weigh more.
-Keep in mind that if you are using as a travel system, you shouldn't need to carry the capsule much as you can attach to your pram instead.
+Keep in mind however that if you are using the capsule as part of a travel system, you are unlikely to carry the capsule much as you can simply attach it to your pram instead.

 Capsules that have more design features do tend to cost more due to the technology in it - such as recline function, extra layers of safety protection, easy to use functions and quality of the materials.
 Also, typically capsules suitable up to 12 months will be more expensive than capsules suitable up to 6 months.